Table of Contents

 Cole Bentley & Son, Melbourne

 Mr (Isaac) Cole Bentley was originally from Birmingham.
-He ran the Firm of Bentley & Son from circa 1880 until his death in 1928.
+He worked for Thomas Stokes as a stamper, before running the firm of Bentley & Son from circa 1880 until his death in 1928.
 In 1892 the firm moved to 295 Little Lonsdale Street.

 The firm moved to 22 Little Bourke Street by 1932.
 His son, Harry Cole James Bentley, continued the business after his father’s death until he sold up upon receiving a military commission.